Keeping Us Safe Every Day

 Advances in technology including hypoxic air technology, water mist technology; laser/infrared optical smoke detectors; voice evacuation announcements; wireless fire alarm systems; and the increasing integration of fire protection into building management systems will continue to provide the market with momentum for some time to come.

 Nema Enclosures manufactures NEMA-rated enclosures to house crucial fire protection equipment.
-We produce custom enclosures that encase CO2 bottles, equipped with cradles and structural support to accommodate weigh bars as part of a fire suppression system.
+We produce custom fire protection equipment enclosures that encase CO2 bottles, equipped with cradles and structural support to accommodate weigh bars as part of a fire suppression system.
 To identify fire safety enclosures, we routinely use safety red powder in the coating process.
-Our fire protection enclosures are available with full size windows to view critical monitoring instruments and custom brackets for 19" rack mounted fire suppression equipment.
+Our fire protection equipment enclosures are available with full size windows to view critical monitoring instruments and custom brackets for 19" rack mounted fire suppression equipment.